trilitech/tezos-developer-docs/docs/tutorials/smart-rollup.md

 - AR (macOS only)

    To compile to WebAssembly on macOS, you need to use the LLVM archiver.
-   If you've used Homebrew to install LLVM, you can configure it to use the archiver by running this command:
+   If you used Homebrew to install LLVM, you can configure it to use the archiver by running this command:

    ```bash
    export AR="$(brew --prefix llvm)/bin/llvm-ar"